Ulthran/ShotgunUnifrac/docs/quickstart.rst

 To build the per-SCCG phylogenies and then merge them together we use the snakemake pipeline.
 Everything should be properly set up from running CorGE so we can just go ahead and run the pipeline.

 .. code-block:: shell

     snakemake all -c --use-conda --conda-prefix .snakemake/

 This should create the following directories and files from root

-- ``RAxML_outgroupRootedTree.final`` is the final consensus tree
+- ``RAxML_outgroupRootedTree.final`` is the final consensus tree.

-- ``aligned-sequences`` is a directory containing alignments for the merged-sequences
+- ``aligned-sequences`` is a directory containing alignments for the merged-sequences.

-- ``trees`` is a directory containing phylogenies built from each SCCG alignment as well as some intermediates in the merging process
+- ``trees`` is a directory containing phylogenies built from each SCCG alignment as well as some intermediates in the merging process.

 .. tip::